abhinav-sharma-6167/Analyze-This-AmEx/README.md

 Final_Dataset.csv: This data has information on the historical vote for a different set of citizens, along with donation, rally attendance and demographics.
 The vote in the upcoming polls is not present in the data.

+Please note that you can make multiple submissions corresponding to the Leaderboard Dataset.
+However, for the Final dataset you can submit only one solution

 Data_Dictionary.xlsx: This sheet will give you the description of all the variables contained in the 3 datasets above.

-Please note that you can make multiple submissions corresponding to the Leaderboard Dataset.
-However, for the Final dataset you can submit only one solution.
-For further details, please refer to the submission guidelines document available at the link below: http://in.axpcampus.com/AnalyzeThis/campusactivity/guidelines-and-submission.php

-### Tips on Data Analysis :
+### Analysis and Modelling :

-Following are some tips for the uninitiated on how you can approach this data analysis game.
-Any exercise in the field of data analytics would start with understanding the data.
-So, start off by understanding the datasets and descriptions provided to you.
-Once you are familiar with the data, try to answer these questions: 1.
-What all data do I have?
-2. What all data is useful and what is junk?
-3. How can I organize this data to solve my problem?

-Then, try to build the variables on the training dataset, define dependent and independent variables and then start modeling on the Training Dataset.
-You need to match the citizen’s choice of vote.

-Once you are satisfied with your model, use it on the Leaderboard dataset and come up with your estimates of poll results for each citizen.
-Follow the submission guidelines and upload your estimates.
-Your submission will be evaluated in real time and you can compare how well you have estimated against other participants.

-Keep fine tuning your estimates by trying to increase your leader board scores.
-Once satisfied, use the same logic to estimate the vote preference of citizens in the final dataset.

-You can use any tool, write your own algorithms, and implement any predictive modeling/Data analysis methods you may want to.
-For your final submission, you will have to provide details of the techniques you have used.
+- Outlier treatment
+- Missing Values Imputation with categorical averages
+- Feature engineering based on interaction effects amidst variables
+- Benchmark solutions using XGBoost
+- Multiple experiements with varies features and models such as SVMs
+- Ensembled final solution from outputs of best XGB, several one-class SVMs and few MLPs.

 ### Evaluation Criteria :